Congestive heart failure affects more than 6 million Americans. Here’s what you should know about the condition.

 Why Choose Georgia Heart Institute?

-With one of the most established and innovative heart failure programs in the state, Georgia Heart Institute offers the complete spectrum of specialized services to treat this progressive condition.
-With four fellowship-trained heart failure cardiologists, and an entire dedicated team, the Advanced Heart Failure Program of Georgia Heart Institute ensures every patient receives the most innovative care designed specifically for them.
+With one of the most established and innovative heart failure programs in the state, the Heart Failure Center at Georgia Heart Institute offers the complete spectrum of specialized services to treat this progressive condition.
+With four fellowship-trained heart failure cardiologists, and an entire dedicated team, the Heart Failure Center of Georgia Heart Institute ensures every patient receives the most innovative care designed specifically for them.
 Ultimately, this keeps patients’ hearts at their healthiest and enjoy an improved quality of life.

 Receiving Heart Failure Care at Georgia Heart Institute